 If your chosen domain name isn’t available on the “.com” extension, consider other possible domain names that have the same or different permutations.
 Also, you can select another extension, such as “.africa”, “.store”, “.shop” or any other extension where your name might be available.

-Take Care of All the Legal Aspect of Your Business.
+Take Care of All the Legal Aspects of Your Business.

 Your business structure will dictate the type of tax and legal requirements that you need to meet.
 You can choose to run your business as a Sole proprietor, partnership, or as a registered company.